Supported instructions

 Note that these operations are all bias-preserving (i.e. they do not convert a phase-flip error into a bit-flip error).

-To know which gate is supported by which backend, check your backend's page in the Backends section
+To know which gate is supported by which backend, check the table above or your backend's page in the Backends section

 Supported QIR instructions